aristov/htmlmodule/README.md

 ## Compatibility

-- The HTML Module core doesn't require anything except DOM.
+- The htmlmodule core doesn't require anything except DOM.
 - You can use the module in combination with any other framework, library and build system.

 ### Browser support